 - Do not promote products, services, or business models that we consider unacceptable.
 This could be related to payday loans, paycheck advances, other short-term loans.

 - Do not promote business models that do not clearly explain their billing policy or value proposition as we consider this deceptive and misleading.

 - Do not promote payday loan services.

-- Do not promote services where people can purchase social media followers/likes or app installs/reviews.
+- Do not promote services where people can purchase social media followers/likes, app installs/reviews, or backlinks.